maxbartolo/synQA-question-generators/README.md

 For more information on the generative models, see [Improving Question Answering Model Robustness with Synthetic Adversarial Data Generation](https://arxiv.org/abs/2104.08678).

+If you are just looking for data generated using these models, see https://github.com/maxbartolo/improving-qa-model-robustness.

 ## Installation Instructions

 ```bash